Last Updated on

 I learned a valuable lesson.
-I should have been backing up the entire time or at least I should have done it while I was in Melbourne.
+I should have been backing up my photos the entire time or at least I should have done it while I was in Melbourne.

 Nonetheless, it is done now.
 I sent about 50 DVDs, a 40gb iPod I had been carrying around and my 160gb HD back to the US via FedEx.
 Sending it cost about as much purchasing a HD (and I sent it in a small FedEx box).
 I also dropped 1.6 kg off my baggage weight (closed circuit to Pete: all the airlines outside the US measure baggage in kilograms, so that is how I think now)

 Assuming everything arrives undamaged, my friend Amy should be able to just copy the files from the 160gb drive I sent to the 500gb I gave her before I left on my trip.
 That, plus the DVDs and iPod, and the 160gb drive should give me redundant copies of every photo I’ve shot so far.
 I’ll feel much better once I know it has made the trip safely and doesn’t end up like the packages in Castaway.

 This has been bothering me because my hard drive was full and it was limiting what I could do in terms of taking more photos.
 I had let this go to the point where I had to take care of it and take care of it now.